Mariano Melgarejo: Political conspiracies

 During the first months of the Linares regime, Melgarejo supported him openly.
-However, years later he rose up against himin rebellion and was crucial yet again in the overthrow of a president.
+However, years later he rose up against him in rebellion and was crucial yet again in the overthrow of a president.
 Once Linares was overthrown in 1861, the former Minister of War, José María de Achá, rose to the presidency.
 During the coup, Melgarejo changed sides and, with Achá's victory, openly supported the new regime.

 Rise to power

 He crushed countless uprisings and rebellions on behalf of President Achá, who in return gave him his friendship and total trust, promoting Melgarejo to the rank of army general in 1862.
 At the beginning of the year 1864, a rumor spread in Bolivian society about the infidelity of President Achá's wife with General Melgarejo.

 Upon discovering they were indeed lovers, the morale and health of President Achá seriously declined, as well losing respect from the army, being discredited by the opposition as a cuckold.
 His wife would die suddenly weeks later, also afflicted by a serious illness in August 1864.